 After taking in the views and resting for a while you'll turn around and roll generally downwards to Passo Tre Croci (1,809m) before heading back down to Cortina where you can spend the rest of the day relaxing or exploring some of Cortina’s many cafes, restaurants, and bars.

 You leave Cortina heading west today, with two important passes separating you from your destination near the Dolomites of Sella.
 The route out of Cortina rises gradually through a forested valley and an alpine prairie landscape scattered with numerous pretty villages and hamlets.

-Later, as you proceed up and over the Passo Falzarego (2,109m), you find ourselves surrounded by the majestic pinnacles of Lagazuoi.
-After a visit to the café at the summit you set off again to enjoy a wonderful 10km multi-switchback descent followed by a further undulating 10kms along the Arabba Valley before you reach the start of Passo Pordoi (2,239m) your second and highest climb of the day.
+Later, as you proceed up and over the Passo Falzarego (2,109m), you find yourself surrounded by the majestic pinnacles of Lagazuoi.
+After a visit to the café at the summit, you set off again to enjoy a wonderful 10km multi-switchback descent followed by a further undulating 10kms along the Arabba Valley before you reach the start of Passo Pordoi (2,239m) your second and highest climb of the day.

 You’ll take a breather at the summit where you can take obligatory photos in front of the Fausto Coppi memorial before beginning the long and thrilling descent to Canazei.

 Sella Ronda Loop Ride (Optional Rest Day/Guided Hike) - distance 70km